“The Happy Wanderer” Review

 For Tony, maybe the best thing for him to do is become a happy wanderer himself.
 The simple act of not giving a shit might be just what he needs.

-Davey’s son, Eric, drops out of the concert with Meadow at the last minute, forcing her to perform alone.
+Davey’s son, Eric, drops out of the concert at the last minute (“Fuck you, fuck your gangster father and fuck this!”), forcing Meadow to perform alone.
 In the audience, Carmela is delighted to learn that her daughter can now put a solo recital on her college resumé.

 Tony, meanwhile, pays it no mind.
 As the first performer of the evening sings Franz Schubert’s haunting “Gretchen am Spinnrade,” the soundtrack abruptly smashes to Frankie Yankovic’s polka rendition of “The Happy Wanderer.”

-- On top of finding out that he had a mentally-challenged uncle named Ercole, Tony also learns that his father had panic attacks, too.
+- On top of finding out that he had a mentally-challenged uncle named Ercole, Tony also learns that his father also had panic attacks.
 As evidenced by his secret family history, his depression and violent mood swings might be more genetic than previously assumed.

 - Chris Moltisanti only appeared in one scene in “Boca,” which came right after his season one showcase, “The Legend of Tennessee Moltisanti.”
 He follows up “Big Girls Don’t Cry” in somewhat similar fashion.
 Obviously, you can’t have two Chris-centric episodes in a row, but he still makes several solid contributions to “The Happy Wanderer.”

-- Chris’ best (and funniest) scene is when he trains Matt Bevilacqua and Sean Gismonte on how to work the Executive Game.
+- Chris’ best (and funniest) scene is when he trains Matt Bevilacqua and Sean Gismonte on how to work the executive poker game.
 In the same scene, he uses a sly trick to steal fish from the market.
 However, it’s becoming clear that Matt and Sean hate being bossed around.

-- Silvio erupts in anger when Matt sweeps under his chair at Tony’s request (cleaning cheese, “especially under Silvio”).
+- Silvio erupts in anger when Matt sweeps under his chair at Tony’s request.
 He was already pissed that Davey won a couple early hands, but this is enough to make him absolutely explode.
 One of the funniest moments of the episode.

 - Tony once again brings up to Dr. Melfi how his role model is Gary Cooper, a concern he first voiced way back in the pilot.